 We maximize long weekends into longer weekends and holidays into longer holidays, utilizing our PTO both smartly and carefully, without sacrificing our work.
 We’ll take red-eye flights after work and Monday morning flights straight into the office after a vacation.
 We’ll work from New York City for the week and stay the following weekend with friends in the Hamptons.
 We’ll travel to South by Southwest in Austin but explore the BBQ scene in-between panels.
 We’ll bring along a plus one to our San Francisco business trip and extend it into a long weekend in wine country.
 We’ll attend CES in Vegas and combine the trip with a friend’s bachelor or bachelorette party that weekend.
 We’ll turn corporate summits into an opportunity to explore new places, and, sometimes, as a stepping stone to get us somewhere else nearby after our work there is done.

-We collect, and covet, credit card points on our business travel, and rack up reward points with loyalty programs like Starwood Preferred Guest.
+We collect, and covet, credit card points on our business travel, and rack up reward points with loyalty programs like Starwood Preferred Guest and Chase Sapphire Reserve.
 We leverage our business travel into our personal travel, and actively seek jobs where we can travel with our work, taking advantage of having fewer responsibilities like kids and families.
 We strive to have it all, and do it all.
 We’re not being stupid about it, we’re just prioritizing travel and experience over material things.

 The rise of the experience economy